czokalapik/aos-statshammer/README.md

 - **Dark Theme**
 - **Persisitent data between refreshes**
 - **And more**
-  - Keep an eye on the [Github Releases](https://github.com/damonhook/aos-statshammer/releases), or the [SubReddit](https://www.reddit.com/r/AoSStatshammer/) to get notified of new additions
+  - Keep an eye on the [Github Releases](https://github.com/Manwe56/aos-statshammer/releases)

 ## Roadmap Features